-This function is useful in implementing multilevel parallelism and in converting applications to user modules that can be used to create higher level workflows that combine multiple different types of applications.
+This function can be used in implementing algorithms based on multilevel parallelism.
+Recovering the communicator is also needed for converting applications to modules that can be used to create higher level workflows that combine multiple different types of applications.
 This is discussed in more detail below.

 The BaseNetwork methods described in this section are only a subset of the total functionality available but they represent most of the methods that a typical developer would use.
-The remaining functions are primarily used to implement other parts of the GridPACKTM framework but are generally not required by people writing applications.
-More information on how the functions described above are used in practice can be found in the section on GridPACKTM factories.
+The remaining functions are primarily used to implement other parts of the GridPACK framework but are generally not required by people writing applications.
+More information on how the functions described above are used in practice can be found in the section on GridPACK factories.